 The answer is in the platform.
-Rather than offering an interface that simply obscures the actual code generating an app, the new generation of low-code tools are self-contained (yet extensible) platforms that enable people to build within an environment that’s already hospitable to all the unseen components of the app.
-That eliminates the need to update the platforms or apps due to changes in the code base or infrastructure.
+Rather than offering an interface that simply obscures the actual code generating an application, the new generation of low-code platforms are self-contained (yet extensible) platforms that enable people to build within an environment that’s already hospitable to all the unseen components of the application.
 In fact, most modern low-code platforms are delivered via the web, meaning users don’t have to worry about any updates at all.

-Finally, the user base for these platforms has matured in the past 5-10 years.
-This has given rise to best practices, a thriving ecosystem of partners and app builders, and a better understanding overall of the capabilities of each platform.
+Finally, the user base for these platforms has matured significantly in the last decade with the world’s most successful companies utilizing low-code platforms to power their unique processes.
+This has given rise to best practices, a thriving ecosystem of partners and low-code builders, and a better understanding overall of the capabilities of each platform.

 Choosing the right platform is not easy, but the journey begins by answering a few key questions:

 If your organization chooses to prioritize speed of development with a low-code platform for business developers, be sure to find one that also offers robust data management, reporting and collaboration, and governance and security.